BrianYang2013/JHU_AI_Journey/README.md

 ## Why this repo
 * Documenting my master's journey, including information collection, planning, and reflection.
 * Offering a reference, checkpoint, or simply a data point to the community.
-* Include only general and publicly available information.
+* Include general and publicly available information, and my personal notes.

 ## Before you pick a program
 * Think of your needs, effort you want to spend, and available options.